Ciudad Rodrigo: Origins

 Ciudad Rodrigo was originally a Celtic village under the name of Mirobriga.
 The town was later taken by the Romans during the conquest of Lusitania and named Augustobriga.

 In the 12th century, the site was repopulated by King Ferdinand II of León, walling it and re-establishing the old Visigothic diocese of Calabria into the new bishopric as suffragan of the Diocese of Santiago de Compostela; it comprised a big part of the province of Salamanca, and a portion of the province of Cáceres, an act confirmed by Pope Alexander III in 1175.
 This led to the construction of the city's cathedral, an architectural hybrid of the Gothic and late Romanesque styles.
 King Alfonso VIII gave the city of Calabria to the Diocese of Ciudad Rodrigo in 1191.
 The first bishop of whom anything certain is known was called Pedro (1165) and one of the most celebrated was the learned jurist Don Diego de Covarruvias y Leyva (1560).

+In the Middle Ages, Ciudad Rodrigo had a Jewish community with its own synagogue.
+The community retained the right to use the building until late July 1492, shortly before the expulsion, when it was transferred to the local Confraternity of the Passion.
+The town also served as a crossing point for Jewish exiles from Castile on their way into neighboring Portugal.